MZanggl/promistate/README.md

 2. configurations

 It immediately returns an object that has the following properties
-- load -> a method to initiate the previously passed in callback.
+- load -> a method to call the previously passed in callback.
 Arguments get propogated to callback
-- isEmpty -> If ther is a result.
+- isEmpty -> defines if there is a result.
 Conveniently switches to false when promise is pending
 - isPending -> defines if promise is currently pending
 - value -> holds the resolved promise result
 - error -> error object in case promise was rejected

-Note that promistate does not initiate the callback in any way, use the `load` method.
+Note that promistate does not execute the callback in any way, use the `load` method.

 ### Configurations